Terms & Policies

 "Taxes" means any sales, use, GST, value-added, withholding, or similar taxes or levies, whether domestic or foreign, other than taxes based on the income of Plait.

-Third Party Messaging App” means a separate, stand-alone service accessible apart from the generally available Plait Service to which Customer subscribes.
+Third Party Messaging App(s)” means a separate, stand-alone service accessible apart from the generally available Plait Service to which Customer subscribes.
 A Third Party Messaging App allows Customer to integrate the Plait App provided with Customer's Plait App account(s) (as defined in the “Agreement”) with Customer's Third Party Messaging App services account(s).

 2. Plait Services

 2.1.
 Services Overview.
 Plait's Services are a suite of messaging software-as-a-service solutions offered through a single platform.
-The Services are designed to enable Customer to manage communications with People through the entire lifecycle of their relationship with Customer and to provide a Dashboard for accessing and managing Customer Data regarding those People.
+The Services are designed to enable Customer to manage communications with People through the entire lifecycle of their relationship with Customer and to provide a Workspace for accessing and managing Customer Data regarding those People.
 Customer may import and export Customer Data between the Services and certain Third-Party Platforms through supported integrations.
 The Services also include Plait Code deployed on Customer Properties to enable live messaging functionality.

 2.2.
 Provision of Services.
 Each Service is provided on a subscription basis for a set term designated on the Order Form (each a "Subscription Term").
 Customer will purchase and Plait will provide the specific Services as specified in the applicable Order Form.

 2.3.
 Access to Services.
 Customer may access and use the Services solely for its own benefit (and for the benefit of People) and in accordance with the terms and conditions of this Agreement, the Documentation and any scope of use restrictions designated in the applicable Order Form (including without limitation the number of People active or activated).
 Use of and access to the Services is permitted only by Permitted Users.
-If Customer is given API keys or passwords to access the Services on Plait's systems, Customer will require that all Permitted Users keep API keys, user ID and password information strictly confidential and not share such information with any unauthorised person.
+If Customer is given API keys or passwords to access the Services on Plait's systems, Customer will require that all Permitted Users keep API keys, user ID and password information strictly confidential and not share such information with any unauthorized person.
 User IDs are granted to individual, named persons and may not be shared.
 If Customer is accessing the Services using credentials provided by a third party (e.g., Microsoft or Google), then Customer will comply with all applicable terms and conditions of such third party regarding provisioning and use of such credentials.
 Customer will be responsible for any and all actions taken using Customer's accounts and passwords.
 If any Permitted User who has access to a user ID is no longer an employee (or Contractor, as set forth below) of Customer, then Customer will promptly delete such user ID and otherwise terminate such Permitted User's access to the Service.
 The right to use the Services includes the right to deploy Plait Code on Customer Properties in order to enable messaging, chat and other functionality and to collect Customer Data for use with the Services as further described below.

 2.4.
 Plait Apps.
 To the extent Plait provides Plait Apps for use with the Services, subject to all of the terms and conditions of this Agreement, Plait grants to Customer a limited, non-transferable, non-sublicensable, non-exclusive license during any applicable Subscription Term to use the object code form of the Plait Apps internally, but only in connection with Customer's use of the Service and otherwise in accordance with the Documentation and this Agreement.